littleosbook/littleosbook/output.md

     unsigned char inb(unsigned short port);
 ~~~

-Checking if the transmit FIFO is empty can now be done from C:
+Checking if the transmit FIFO is empty can then be done from C:

 ~~~ {.c}
     #include "io.h"